 The Microbiology Graduate PhD Program is an MIT-wide program that is designed to provide students with broad exposure to modern areas of microbiology and depth in the chosen area of thesis work.
-The first incoming class of students for this program arrived Fall 2008.
-These students will join a vibrant, thriving microbiology community on the MIT campus.
 There are more than 50 faculty in 10 different departments and divisions that study microbes.
-Graduate students admitted to the new Microbiology Graduate Program will be integrated into this extensive community and will receive training in a broad range of areas in microbiology.
+Graduate students admitted to the program will join a vibrant, thriving microbiology community on the MIT campus and will receive training in a broad range of areas in microbiology.

 The major components of the training program are described in detail below along with information on life as a graduate student at MIT.

 Students with a particularly strong background in any of the below areas may have the option of placing out of the related course; approval of the Graduate Education Committee is required.